By Emily Gold Boutilier

 So he turned to Euler’s Method, used to approximate solutions to differential equations.
 The result is a series of graphs that show the “path the distribution of pills in the bottle is going to follow.”

-Velleman also found that in a bottle of 100 pills, the expected number of whole pills removed before the first half pill is removed is around 12.
+Velleman found that in a bottle of 100 pills, the expected number of whole pills removed before the first half pill is removed is around 12.
 The expected number of half pills after the last whole pill is roughly five.

 Natasha died last year at the old age of 20.
 Happily, she lived to see the paper’s publication.